rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/august.md

 	Builds can be referenced when creating packages and makes it possible for the developer to automate the flow from git to operations and integrate it with existing CI/CD systems and QA processes.
 Your existing packages are backward compatible, to use the existing packages please clone them using the clone button.

+#### SDK
+- **rapyuta.io Python SDK [0.16.0](/developer-guide/tooling-automation/python-sdk/#installation) released**
+- Added BuildEndpoints and BuildOperation SDK methods
+- Added integration test for inbound incoming scoped and targeted

+{{% notice info %}}
+rapyuta.io SDK users are recommended to **upgraded their SDK to latest SDK release 0.16.0** as older SDK's will not allow newly created packages which includes components building from source code repository (without following [build recepies] (/developer-guide/create-software-packages/builds/)) to be deployed on device.
+{{% /notice %}}

 #### Improvements